 So, this 20-period moving average is an area of value that you can pay attention to, to better time your entry.

 We can see over here, the market broke and closed above the area of resistance, came back, retest the 20-period moving average, continued higher, almost resting it, then continued trading higher.

 We can see that the 20-period moving average is an area of value.

-A potential area where you can actually time the entry to trade with the trend.
+A potential area where you can actually time your entry to trade with the trend.

 One last tip is to share with you is how to use Bollinger Bands to ride big trends.

-We're using the same concept of the 20-period moving average, you can trail your stock loss.
+We're using the same concept of the 20-period moving average, you can trail your stop loss.

-That means you will remain in the trade until the market break and close above the 20-period moving average, and then you exit your trade.
+That means you will remain in the trade until the market breaks and closes above the 20-period moving average, and then you exit your trade.

 Alternatively, if you want to give your trade more room to breathe.